nmimusic/trademark_guideline/README.md

 -----

-17 June 2023 Established
+17 June 2023 Established<br>
-18 June 2023 Added of concrete examples of (iii) and (iv) in article 3 17 July 2023 Corrected some expressions, changed e-mail addresses 1 February 2024 Purpose and organisation name changed
+18 June 2023 Added of concrete examples of (iii) and (iv) in article 3<br>
+17 July 2023 Corrected some expressions, changed e-mail addresses<br>
+1 February 2024 Purpose and organisation name changed<br>